Embiid suffers sinus fracture during Sixers' loss to Pacers

 The 7-16 Sixers began the night without Caleb Martin (right shoulder impingement), Kyle Lowry (lower back spasms) and Adem Bona (left knee tendinopathy).
 Their Big 3 of Embiid, Paul George and Tyrese Maxey has played just one full game together so far.

+“You just kind of move on. ...
+Next man up mentality,” he said.
+“The only part that sucks about this is I think we were stepping in the right direction.
+Guys were kind of figuring out their roles, figuring out what the coaches want from them.

+“We were playing the right way. ...
+Now it’s difficult.
+When Jo is there, we know how we’re going to play.
+We knew how we were going to play without him. … We have to revert our minds back.
+It’s different, and that’s OK.
+That’s how life is.”

-The team is now 1-5 with its cornerstone big man, who's certainly no stranger to injury misfortune.
+The Sixers are now 1-5 with their cornerstone big man, who's certainly no stranger to injury misfortune.

+“Stay positive,” George said.
+“That’s all we can do.
+Just enjoy going out there and hooping, playing for one another.
+Injuries are a part of this game.
+We’re very aware of that.

+“We’ll just try to pick up the pieces, try to hold it down for Joel. … We’ve just got to keep rolling, keep it going.”